Lucifer1662/Over-Hooked/README.md

 6. The conversation was allowed to stray from the questions, and we noted these down as well.
 7. After the tester left, the recording was watched again and anything of interest was noted.
 8. The recording and notes were uploaded to shared google drive.

+Some examples of notes can be found in /Query

 #### Helpful testing mechanics
 These were handy when the users were unable to complete certain levels and otherwise would never have reached level 3 and receive feedback.